 Living with diabetes can be very challenging.
-The outstanding interdisciplinary team of highly experienced diabetes specialists, nurse practitioners, certified diabetes educators (including nurses and dietitians), and other specialists skilled in treating the complex needs of diabetes patients share a commitment to helping you live life to the fullest.
-The coordinated care approach results in an individualized plan for each patient, which may include medication, monitoring, lifestyle changes, and nutrition education.
-Adults with type 1 diabetes or type 2 diabetes that is newly diagnosed, poorly controlled, or in need of long-term monitoring and follow-up, will receive comprehensive care at BMC.
+The outstanding interdisciplinary team share a commitment to helping you live life to the fullest.
+The team includes highly experienced diabetes specialists, nurse practitioners, certified diabetes educators (including nurses, pharmacists, and dietitians), and other specialists skilled in treating the complex needs of diabetes patients.
+The coordinated care approach keeps the focus on the patient and allows for personalization of medication, monitoring, lifestyle changes, and nutrition education.
+Adults with type 1 diabetes or type 2 diabetes that is newly diagnosed, difficult to manage, or in need of long-term monitoring and follow-up, will receive comprehensive care at BMC.

 Inpatient Adult Diabetes Service